Student Consumer Information

 The Net Price Calculator will provide you and your family with an early estimate of the financial aid for which you might qualify.
 Please note the Net Price Calculator is a planning tool only and not an application for financial aid.

 Information on all federal and state financial aid programs that SUNY CCC participates in are available here.
-You may also visit the Enrollment Advisement Center in the Commons.
-This information is also available in the College Catalog.
+This information is also available in the College Catalog and in the Enrollment Advisement Center.

 The Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020 requires educational institutions to make certain disclosures to students using federal military and/or VA educational benefits.
 You can access a personalized data sheet by visiting the SUNY Net Price Cost Calculator and selecting Corning from the dropdown.
 Additional financial information can be found at the NCES College Navigator site.